-We take data seriously: that is why we obtained accreditation under ISO/IEC 27001:2013, the international standard for establishing, implementing, maintaining and continually improving an information security management system.
-It is also why conforming to the GDPR has been our highest priority internal project in 2017/2018.
+We take data seriously: that's why we've maintained our accreditation under ISO 27001 (the international standard for information security management) since 2011.
+It's also why conforming to the GDPR was our highest priority internal project in 2017/2018.

 ISO 27001:2013 Hymans Robertson’s Information Security Management System is certified to ISO 27001:2013.
 (Certificate Identity Number: 14125886)

 We’ve been preparing for GDPR since May 2016.
 Click here to find out how we've risen to the GDPR challenge.

 We've also prepared some short Sixty Second Summaries on specific GDPR issues.
 You can read more about these below.